Helpers

 its second.
 The third parameter is dependent of the type of the first argument.

-is provided, the third argument must be an Object
+When a String is provided, the third argument must be an Object.
+Otherwise

-will return a new instance of either Object
+setProp will return a new instance of either Object or Array with the

 addition applied.
 When the value exists on the provided object, then the value